2026 MW Exam Debrief

 Helping out with harvest 2024 in Sonoma on the Wine Champs trip with GuildSomm

-First crack at the Master Sommelier Exam
+First attempt at the Master Sommelier Exam

 In April 2024, I made my first attempt at the Master Sommelier theory exam.
 74 candidates gathered in Atlanta, GA for the one day examination.
 There were a handful of us who had just passed Advanced the previous year, and many of the candidates were on their second, third or further attempts.